 Keen to nurture young musicians, Crudele has devoted his time to working with young artists; and collaboration with youth orchestras is still one of his priorities.
 As a student, he founded the Orchestra Unimi in Milan, which under his tenure as Music Director has become one of the most respected orchestras in the city.
 In the same period, he was a regular guest of the Orchestra dell’Accademia Teatro alla Scala, and in more recent years he has established a collaboration with the Jeune Orchestre International de Monte-Carlo and the Orchesterzentrum NRW in Germany.

-He made his higly acclaimed Opera debut with Rossini’s “Il Signor Bruschino”, which he also staged.
+He made his highly acclaimed Opera debut with Rossini’s “Il Signor Bruschino”.

 Alessandro Crudele is a recording artist with Linn Record.
 His first release was the highly acclaimed album with the London Philharmonic Orchestra featuring orchestral works by Ottorino Respighi in June 2022.
 September 2023 saw the release of his second album, with music by Britten and Elgar performed by the Philharmonia Orchestra, featuring violinist Michael Barenboim.